jozu-ai/kitops/docs/src/docs/versus.md

 #### ModelKits & Git

 Code related to model development is often easier to store in ModelKits where it is always in-sync with the Jupyter Notebook, serialized model, and datasets used during development.
-Larger codebases and code related to application integrations is best kept in git, but is often helpful to also package into the ModelKit ([a codebase can be stored in a ModelKit](./kitfile/format.html#code) so that anyone can see the state of the code at the point that the project's ModelKit was versioned).
+Larger codebases and code related to application integrations are best kept in git, but is often helpful to also package into the ModelKit ([a codebase can be stored in a ModelKit](./kitfile/format.html#code) so that anyone can see the state of the code at the point that the project's ModelKit was versioned).

 ### Dataset Storage